If you require significant care and support, think about how many support workers are needed to keep you safe, and reduce the risk of physical injury.

 People with disability may need to have close contact with their support workers.
 Wherever possible, we encourage you to reduce unnecessary physical contact and follow health advice wherever possible.

-The Department of Health has published information about social distancing .
+The Department of Health has published information about physical distancing .

 Support workers need to comply with their employers’ Work and Health Safety obligations.